buerokratt/NoOps/scripts/monitoring/readme.md

 ```
 dns-check.py
 ```
-This script is used for DNS and its subdomain chcking.
+This script is used for DNS and its subdomain checking.
 Necsessary variables are written into `dns_config.py`
 Example output:
 ![image](https://github.com/buerokratt/NoOps/assets/101868197/3a1b21f3-901f-439a-87d5-ae3ab0752ddc)